 It was easy and quick to get a Puerto Rican Driver’s License (for licensed US Citizen).

-Here’s how to get a Puerto Rican Driver’s License in 4 Easy Steps!
+Here’s how to get a Puerto Rico Driver’s License in 4 Easy Steps!

 1) Assemble all required documentation